Emrah Safa Gürkan

-Emrah Safa Gürkan (born 16 January 1981) is a Turkish historian who works in Ottoman studies.
-He is a professor at Istanbul 29 Mayıs University.
+Emrah Safa Gürkan (born 16 January 1981) is a Turkish public intellectual and historian.
+He is a professor at Istanbul 29 Mayıs University and specializes in Ottoman studies.

 Early life and education

 Emrah Safa Gürkan was born on January 16, 1981, in Değirmendere, Kocaeli, Turkey.
 He graduated with a B.A. in International Affairs from Bilkent University in 2003.
 He continued his studies at Bilkent, earning a Master's degree in History in 2006 under the supervision of Ottoman historian Halil İnalcık.
 His Master's thesis was titled Ottoman Corsairs in the Western Mediterranean and Their Place in the Ottoman-Habsburg Rivalry, 1505–1535.
 He then attended Georgetown University, where he completed his Doctorate in 2012 with a dissertation on early modern espionage, Espionage in the 16th Century Mediterranean: Secret Diplomacy, Mediterranean Go-Betweens and the Ottoman-Habsburg Rivalry.

 Gürkan's research focuses on the early modern Mediterranean, covering topics such as espionage, piracy, slavery, religious conversion, naval technology, and the relationship between the Ottoman Empire and the West.
 He has published articles in multiple languages, including English, Turkish, Italian, Spanish, and German.
 He has also authored two scientific monographs, the first of which received an award Scientific Monograph of the Year Award from the Turkish Academy of Sciences (TÜBA).
 Gürkan also received an award Outstanding Young Scientist Award from the same institution and another award Promising Scientist Award at the 14th Kadir Has Awards.

 Gürkan served as a historical consultant for the TV series Fatih and Rise of Empires: Ottoman.
 In 2011, he co-founded the Ottoman History Podcast with Chris Gratien.
 The website features more than 400 interviews in four languages with various researchers.